trumanz/notebook/DevOps/foreman-deployment-on-ubuntu16.04.md

 # Foreman deployment on ubuntu 16.04
 [TOC]

-##configure hosts and hostname
+##Configure hosts and hostname
-/etc/hosts;  10.29.98.193 is the ip of this host
+/etc/hosts;  10.29.98.193 is the ip of this host.
 ```
 10.29.98.193    foreman03.example.org foreman03
 ```